Aviation ministry issues draft rules to ensure ease of using drones in India | Business

 Digital sky platform will be developed as a business-friendly single-window online system.

-Industry body Drone Federation of India (DFI), said in a statement, it is encouraging to see that the regulations are formed with a balanced approach with an understanding of the economic benefits that drone technology brings while addressing the safety and security concerns of the country.
+In a statement, DFI said it is encouraging to see that the regulations are formed with a balanced approach with an understanding of the economic benefits that drone technology brings while addressing the safety and security concerns of the country.

-The DFI has companies like Asteria Aerospace, Quidich Innovation Labs, AutoMicroUAS, Aarav Unmanned Systems, and Indonesia, as its members.
+The DFI has companies like Asteria Aerospace, Quidich Innovation Labs, AutoMicroUAS, Aarav Unmanned Systems and Indrones, as its members.

-Smit Shah, director, DFI said, "The Ministry of Civil Aviation's decision to liberalize the drone policy even after the recent drone incidents in Jammu showcases the government's bold approach to promote the use of drones and focus on the development of counter-drone technology to address the threat posed by rogue drones.'' ''We appreciate the ministry's initiative of liberalizing the drone industry and will continue to extend our support towards making India a global drone hub,'' he added.
+Smit Shah, director, DFI said, ''The Ministry of Civil Aviation's decision to liberalise the drone policy even after the recent drone incidents in Jammu showcases the government's bold approach to promote the use of drones and focus on the development of counter-drone technology to address the threat posed by rogue drones.'' ''We appreciate the ministry's initiative of liberalising the drone industry and will continue to extend our support towards making India a global drone hub,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)